Respite Carer Jobs

 - Keeping a client’s bespoke care plan in mind to ensure their independence, comfort and health.

-- Working for a specific period of time on a temporary basis, anywhere from one day to a few weeks.
+- Working for a specific period on a temporary basis, anywhere from one day to a few weeks.

 Respite Carer responsibilities and duties

 So, what does a respite carer do as part of their day to day job?
 The three main roles and responsibilities of an Abbots Care worker are:

 Respite workers help with personal care so our service users can keep their freedom and dignity.
 This is one of the most important ways that we help.
 Supporting with things like getting dressed, washing and going to the toilet means our service users can live their normal lives with one less thing to worry about.
 And you’ll assist with administering medication too.